kenwals/shinrin-yoku/README.md

 ### CSS3 validator

 A known problem with jigsaw is that it does not recognise root variables and rgba() combinations. [source](https://stackoverflow.com/questions/57661659/w3c-css-validation-parse-error-on-variables).
-Also there is warnings for vendor prefixes (added by the Autoprefixer), but i believe from comments on Slack can safely be ignored.
+Also there is warnings for vendor extension prefixes (added by the Autoprefixer), but i believe (from dicsussons on Slack) these can safely be ignored.
 Apart from these limitations with jigsaw, there is no validation issues.

 ### HTML5 validator

-Initially I did have typos and invalid syntax, all issues resolved.
-No validation errors to report now.
+No validation errors to report.

 ### Usability Testing